If you recently turned your cat into an outdoor one, you’ve probably had a question, whether an outdoor cat needs a litter box.

 It’s hard to get an outdoor cat to use a litter box

-However, if you are dealing with a long term outdoor cat, possibility it will have some kind of use for you, is quite limited.
+However, if you are dealing with a long term outdoor cat, the possibility it will have some kind of use for you is quite limited.
 Outdoor cats rarely use the litter box indoors.
 Unless you invest some serious time in training and retraining frequently.